sean-smith/scale-out-computing-on-aws/docs/tutorials/job-start-stop-email-notification.md

 In this page, I will show you how to configure email notification when your job start/stop.
 For this example, I will use [Simple Email Service (SES)](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/getting-started.html), but you can use any SMTP provider.

 !!!info
-    **Note1:** By default, the SOCA admin user you created during the installation does not have any associated email address.
+    **Note1:** By default, the Scale-Out Computing on AWS admin user you created during the installation does not have any associated email address.
 If you want to use this account you must edit LDAP and add the "mail" attribute.

     **Note2:** All qmgr command must be executed on the scheduler host